token2/token_inventory/README.md

    - Update these credentials in `index.php`.

 2. **Import Tokens**:
    - Use the **Import Tokens** button to upload a JSON file with the token details.
 This format is available in Token2's seed request form.
+More information is available here: https://www.token2.swiss/site/page/classic-hardware-tokens-for-entra-id-mfa-graph-api-method-with-self-service-and-sha-256-tokens-support
    - Example JSON format:
      ```json
      [